List of Authors

 [CAM]

-In "Monoshiri Encyclopedia", there are explanations on pages 109 and 146.
+In "Monshiri Encyclopedia", there are explanations on pages 109 and 146.
 The bulletin board in the photo on page 147 was new (with English and painting).

 This is part of the Shin-Tsukuda Island Reclaimed Land completed in 1896, and at that time it was a quiet scenic spot where the mountains of Boso could be seen in the cloud.
-The Shikaikan, a boarding inn built by Hanzo Tsuboi, was built by many cultural figures, including literary artists, poets, and painters.
-In 1907, Toson Shimazaki wrote "Spring", and the following year introduced Fujimura, Kaoru Osanai wrote "Okawabata", and around the 2nd to 3rd year, Sonosuke Sato, Shohachi Kimura, Yumeji Takehisa, Rofu Miki, Bunnosuke Nisatsu, Tenmin Matsuzaki, Kendoyama, etc. are also held here.
-This monument was built in 1968 by the Fujimura Research Department of Meiji Gakuin University, the alma mater of Fujimura, and the back is the description of the origin of "Spring".
+The Shimojuku Ryokan "Saikaikan" built by Hanzo Tsuboi here was housed by many cultural figures, including writers, poets, and painters.
+In 1907, Toson Shimazaki wrote "Spring" and in the following year, with Fujimura's introduction, Kaoru Osanai wrote "Okawabata", and around 2-3 years Sonosuke Sato, Kimura Genji, Takehisa Yumeji, Rofu Miki, Nisatsunosuke, Tenmin Matsuzaki, Kendo Yokoyama, etc. boarded here, and it is said that literary gatherings were often held.
+This monument was built in 1968 by the Fujimura Research Department of Meiji Gakuin University, the alma mater of Fujimura, and on the back a note from the writing of "Spring" is written.

-Fujimura seems to have spent about a year since September 1907 (1907) from the preparation of writing "Spring" to the end of the serialization.
-This "spring" was published 135 times in the Asahi Shimbun from April 7, 1908 after Soseki Natsume's "piter".
+Fujimura seems to have spent about a year since September 1907 (September 1907) from the preparation of writing "Spring" to the end of the series.
+This "spring" was published 135 times in the Asahi Shimbun from April 7, 1908 after Soseki Natsume's "mineer".

-Facing the Toyosu area near the site of the current Kaisuikan (taken on October 18, 2015)
+From the area near the site of the current Kaikaikan (photographed on October 18, 2015)

 [CAM]

-"Hanatsubaki-dori" is the street that crosses the 7-chome to 8-chome on Chuo-dori, the main street of Ginza.
+"Hanatsubaki-dori" is a street that intersects around 7-chome to 8-chome on Chuo-dori, the main street of Ginza.
 Izumo camellia donated by Izumo City was planted as a street tree, so it seems that the current name was given.

-In "Ginza Hanatsubaki-dori Official Webb", "(at the time of the founding of Edo shogunate) reclaimed the sea called "Hibiya Irie", and maintenance aimed at expanding the castle town was completed 30 years later, and Edo-yashiki, a feudal lord of various clans, was launched to be built.
-In this area, the Matsue clan's upper residence was built.
-Since the Matsue clan owned Izumo one country, it was named "Izumo-cho", and the street was also called "Izumo-dori" like the street name, and "In 1934 the origin of the street name camellia contributed. "
+In the "Ginza Hanatsubaki-dori Official Web", "(at the time of the founding of Edo shogunate) reclaimed the sea called "Hibiya Irie" and the maintenance aimed at expanding the castle town was completed 30 years later.
+Edo residences of feudal lords of various clans began to be built.
+The house of the Matsue clan was built around this area.
+Since the Matsue clan owned one country in Izumo, it was named "Izumo-cho", and the street was called "Izumo-dori" as well as the town name, and "In 1934, the name of the street camellia was contributed. "

-At present, granite is laid neatly, and as a memorial to its maintenance, a statue of Hana, a ponytail girl with camellia flowers, is placed.
-The eight camellias contributed from Izumo are still alive and you can see beautiful red flowers from March to April.
-Also, dogwood in the United States is planted as a street tree.
-It continues to be loved as a vibrant street that attracts tourists from all over the year, regardless of men and women of all ages.
+At present, granite is laid neatly, and a statue of a ponytail girl "Hana" with camellia flowers is placed in commemoration of its maintenance.
+The eight camellias contributed from Izumo are still alive, and you can see beautiful red flowers from March to April. dogwood, USA is also planted as a street tree.
+Throughout the year, it continues to be loved as a vibrant street that attracts tourists from all over the country, regardless of men and women of all ages.

 Tsubakiya Coffee Shop Main Store

-In the past, the "Shiseido" symbol mark is called "Hanatsubaki", and the name "Tsubaki" has been often used in activities related to Shiseido.
-However, this symbol was discontinued in advertising in 1987, and since 1989, it has been removed from the product and its use has been limited to extremely narrow areas such as stock certificates.
-However, the policy has been changed since 2004.
-As a "Tsubaki" fan, I am happy to return to the tradition of Shiseido's policy.
+In the past, the symbol mark of "Shiseido" has been called "Hanatsubaki", and the name "Tsubaki" has been often used for activities related to Shiseido.
+However, this symbol was discontinued in advertising in 1987, and since 1989, external use was discontinued, such as removing it from the product, and the range of use was limited to a very narrow range such as stock certificates, but since then the policy has been changed and revived since 2004.
+As a "Tsubaki" fan, I'm happy to return to the tradition of Shiseido's policy.

-Looking at the Shiseido Group website, "Shiseido's symbol "Hanatsubaki" was designed and created by the first president Shinzo Fukuhara in 1915.
-Even after several fine-tunings have been made since then, Shiseido's unwavering identity has continued to this day."
+According to the Shiseido Group website, "Shiseido's symbol "Hanatsubaki" was designed and created by the first president Shinzo Fukuhara in 1915.
+Even after that, we have made some fine adjustments, but we have continued to this day as Shiseido's unwavering identity."

-As a matter of fact, my blog name "CAM" is an initial letter of "Camellia".
+As a private matter, my blog name "CAM" is an acronym for "Camellia".

 |